Neil Hamburger

-Neil Hamburger is a fictional standup comedian and singer created by Australian-American entertainer Gregg Turkington.
+Neil Hamburger is a standup comedian and singer character created and portrayed by American entertainer Gregg Turkington.
 Distinguished for his misanthropic jokes and anti-comedy style, Turkington has released a number of albums as Hamburger and has appeared as the character in various films, television shows, and other media.
 In 2015, the act inspired the feature-length film Entertainment, which stars Turkington as a "variant" of the character.

 Turkington developed the character in the 1990s and originally envisioned the concept as a "weird recording project".
 It originated from a prank call that had appeared on the album Great Phone Calls Featuring Neil Hamburger (1992).
 He followed the LP with three more albums issued on Drag City Records before he began receiving offers to perform as the character for live shows.
 His albums Neil Hamburger Sings Country Winners (2009) and First of Dismay (2014) feature original songs and cover versions backed by "The Too Good For Neil Hamburger Band".

 Style

-Hamburger's live act, which is quite different from his many albums, features a barrage of question/answer jokes aimed often at celebrity targets as well as barbs aimed at his ex-wife.
-The confrontational aspects of his act drew comparisons to Tony Clifton.
-One of his gags is "Zipper Lips", in which he asks an audience member a question.
-If the audience member doesn't respond, Hamburger derides them for being a "zipper lips".
-A common phrase used by the comedian is "But that's my life!", which he uses when he mentions being humiliated or degraded for some reason.
+Hamburger's standup act consists largely of intentionally stilted and abrasive question/answer jokes about celebrity targets.
+One profile described him as "a glum, middle-aged, tuxedo-clad man, with greasy comb-over hair, awkwardly sized glasses and a rasp magnified by a ghost lodging in his throat he perpetually pauses to clear—as if he's working up a world record-tying loogie."
+Another characterized him as a "blowhard, old-school comedian" who is "regularly berating his increasingly agitated audiences."

+Vulture wrote of his stage presence:

+The confrontational aspects of Hamburger's act have drawn comparisons to Tony Clifton.